fletchjp/CANCMDDC2/README.md

 ## Branches

 This is the develop branch for work with the DC Controller.
+That was my intention.
+I have in fact used this to develop the current version.
+I am now going to merge this back into main and start a new branch for the DC Controller version.

 The old codes are separate branches.